Shane32/GraphQL.AspNetCore3/README.md

 | `ConnectionInitWaitTimeout` | The amount of time to wait for a GraphQL initialization packet before the connection is closed. | 10 seconds |
 | `KeepAliveTimeout`          | The amount of time to wait between sending keep-alive packets. | 30 seconds |
 | `DisconnectionTimeout`      | The amount of time to wait to attempt a graceful teardown of the WebSockets protocol. | 10 seconds |

+## Additional notes

+### Service scope

+By default, a dependency injection service scope is created for each GraphQL execution in cases where it is possible that multiple GraphQL requests may be executing within the same service scope:

+1. A batched GraphQL request is executed.
+2. A GraphQL request over a WebSocket connection is executed.

+However, field resolvers for child fields of subscription nodes will not by default execute with a service scope.
+Rather, the `context.RequestServices` property will contain a reference to a disposed service scope that cannot be used.

+To solve this issue, please configure the scoped subscription execution strategy from the GraphQL.MicrosoftDI package as follows:

+> Unfortunately this class does not yet exist

+For single GET / POST requests, the service scope from the underlying HTTP context is used.

+### User context builder

+The user context builder interface is executed only once, within the dependency injection service scope of the original HTTP request.
+For batched requests, the same user context instance is passed to each GraphQL execution.
+For WebSocket requests, the same user context instance is passed to each GraphQL subscription and data event resolver execution.

+As such, do not create objects within the user context that rely on having the same dependency injection service scope as the field resolvers.
+Since WebSocket connections are long-lived, using scoped services within a user context builder will result in those scoped services having a matching long lifetime.
+You may wish to alleviate this by creating a service scope temporarily within your user context builder.